Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 - Maintaining a healthy heart by lowering blood pressure

-- Reducing and prevention for heart diseases
+- Reducing and preventing heart diseases

 - Reducing the chance of developing diabetes and combating obesity